Theodor Koch-Grünberg: Later career and death

 Koch-Grünberg does not, in his writing, often complain about privations regarding food and shelter.
 Based on his account Two Years Among the Indians... he appeared not to have taken precautions against malaria, but in From Roraima to the Orinoco (page 88, German edition), he describes how he protected himself with quinine, following a German tropical medicine handbook for non-doctors (A. Plehn: Kurzgefasste Vorschriften zur Verhütung und Behandlung der wichtigsten tropischen Krankheiten bei Europäern und Eingeborenen für Nichtärzte).

 He was the director of Berlin's Ethnographic Museum, where many of the items he collected on his travels are stored.

-Koch-Grünberg died suddenly in Brazil in 1924 after contracting malaria on an expedition with the American explorer, geographer, and physician Alexander H. Rice Jr. and the Portuguese-Brazilian cinematographer Silvino Santos to map the upper reaches of the Rio Branco.
-The film of the expedition was entitled The Trail of El Dorado.
+Koch-Grünberg died suddenly in Brazil in 1924 after contracting malaria on an expedition with the American explorer, geographer and physician Alexander H. Rice Jr., and the Portuguese-Brazilian cinematographer Silvino Santos to map the upper reaches of the Rio Branco.
+The film of the expedition was entitled No Rastro Do Eldorado.